4 Common Questions About Automotive Careers in Pennsylvania

 3. How Much Can I Earn?

-In Pennsylvania, average annual wages in the automotive industry range from about $36,000 to about $46,000.
+In Pennsylvania, average annual wages in the automotive industry range from about $36,600 to nearly $47,000.
 The amount you make depends on the specific type of work you do as well as your level of education and experience.
-Check out the statewide salary averages for the following automotive careers as of May 2017:4
+Check out the statewide salary averages for the following automotive careers as of May 2018:4

 4. What Is the Job Outlook for Automotive Careers in Pennsylvania?